After you make your claim

 Tell the defendant when you’ve received their payment.

-You can ask the court to order the defendant to pay if they don’t respond to your claim.
+You can ask the court to order the defendant to pay.
+You need to:

-- Money Claim Online to ‘request a judgement’ if you started your claim online
+- request a judgment if you made your claim online

-- request for judgment form N227 if you claimed an unspecified amount using a claim form
+- use request for judgment form N227 if you claimed an unspecified amount using a claim form

 If you disagree with the response

 You might have to go to a court hearing if:

 - the defendant says they do not owe you any money